The CPD Cycle

 - Fulfilling the requirements a lean/CI focused job or role

-Learning is about acquiring lean oriented knowledge or skills through formal education, training, study and on the job experience.
+Learning is about acquiring lean oriented knowledge or skills through formal education, training, research, study and on the job experience.

 - Participating in formal training courses